Zubayer94/Zubayer94/README.md

 ## I'm a Self-Learner, Dreamer and Love to Code!

 - 🔭 I’m currently working on something cool :wink: !
-- 🌱 I’m currently learning Vue, React, AWS Web Services and improving PHP skills.
+- 🌱 I’m currently learning React and improving PHP skills.
 - 👯 I’m looking to collaborate with other programmers.
 - 📫 How to reach me: [Zubayer94 <img alt="LinkedIn" width="16px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />](https://www.linkedin.com/in/Zubayer94)
 - 🥅 2020 - 2021 Goals: Contribute more to Open Source projects.